 TRUE Function in Excel

-How to Use TRUE Function in Excel?
+How to use TRUE Formula in Excel?

-Output will be TRUE.
+The output will be TRUE.

 We can use it to make calculations.
 For example, we can calculate the following calculations by using TRUE Excel.